wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

       \_     _/
         `"""`
 ```
-We're now good to tranpose this data over to our nginx config in an upcomhin step.
+We're now good to tranpose these certificates and keys over to our nginx config in an upcomhin step.

 ### Step 7: Deploy our NGINX Reverse Proxy